 A/B testing your copies

 Compare versions of your copies in different formats across devices to see which versions perform better.
-Through this strategy, you can optimize your conversion rate and discover ways to drastically improve your CRO performance.
+Through this strategy, you can optimize your conversion rate and discover ways to drastically improve your CO performance.

 D. Optimize other channels